Kinship Circle

 4. Or continue breathing and chest compression until signs of life or self breathing.

-The following vaccinations are advised for all disaster animal responders — with some mandatory for overseas deployments.
+Vaccinations are advised for all responders — with some mandatory for overseas deployments.
 Please stay current on basic vacs.
-Kinship Circle will inform you of vaccinations pertinent to a specific region and disaster.
+Kinship Circle will inform you of vaccinations pertinent to a region.
 Always see a health-care provider or Travel Medicine Clinic before international deployment.

 • DPT — Diphtheria, Pertussis, Tetanus